menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, McKenna is generally considered to be a blue-collar town.
-61.42% of the McKenna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in McKenna, you'll notice that it is more blue-collar than most other communities in America.
+61.42% of McKenna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, McKenna is a town of construction workers and builders, transportation and shipping workers, and professionals.
 There are especially a lot of people living in McKenna who work in architecture and engineering (12.69%), management occupations (11.68%), and healthcare (10.66%).

 Of important note, McKenna is also a town of artists.
 McKenna has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape McKenna’s character.